This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Your child may have been discriminated against in school or may not receive services as guaranteed by law.
 Your lawyer can help you file a complaint through the appropriate federal agency to get the situation resolved.

-Filing medical malpractice or discrimination lawsuit over cerebral palsy is a big deal.
+Filing medical malpractice or discrimination lawsuit is an important part of getting justice for your child.
 There are many steps to take and difficult decisions to make.
-The result, though, can be a significant benefit for your child.
 Take the time to hire the right lawyer to make the filing process more comfortable, quicker, and more successful.

 - New Hampshire commission for human rights. (n.d.).
 NH.gov - The Official Web Site of New Hampshire State Government.